 I Was Arrested And Charged With A DUI On New Year’s Eve.
-Will I Lose My Case Due To The Time?
+Will I Lose My Case Due To It Happening On A Holiday?

 It is difficult to predict whether a person will lose their case due to the time if he or she is arrested and charged with a DUI on New Year’s Eve because every case is different.
 One of the issues with New Year’s Eve is that a lot of arrests are made due to checkpoints and the presence of more officers on duty.
 The truth is, that there are more people drinking on New Year’s Eve, which means that there are more drinkers and drivers.
 Overall, a lot more arrests are made over the holidays and New Year’s Eve.
 When officers are making more arrests, they’re also trying to get back out on the road as quick as possible to continue making more arrests.
 By doing so, the officers are going through procedures quicker than normal.
 They may not be following someone long enough to determine whether a person is undoubtedly weaving or swerving over the lines.
 Moreover, officers may not be spending enough time on field sobriety testing.
 They may also forget to admonish drivers by trying to speed things up, and there may be more handoffs by the more experienced officers.
 Thus, getting a DUI on New Year’s Eve can prompt a solid defense.